appcues/recruiting-ui/README.md

   - Fixing of inconsistent patterns in the code
   - Addressing areas where best practices are not being followed (in usage of third-party libraries, for example)
 - We **do** value unit tests for newly-added code.
 - We **do** value seeing good development habits and clear communication skills.
-- We do **not** put any weight on changes/improvements to the folder structure.
+Treat this PR like you would treat one at work!

 ### Submitting your work